Miguel Ángel Virasoro (physicist): Early life in Argentina

 Miguel Ángel Virasoro was born in Buenos Aires, Argentina in on May 9, 1940.
 He shared a name with his father, a noted Argentinian philosopher who founded dialectical existentialism.
 The younger Virasoro studied physics at the University of Buenos Aires (UBA) from 1958 to 1966.
-He received his bachelor's degree in 1962 and his PhD in 1966.
+He received his Licenciate degree in 1962 and his PhD in 1966.

 Research in Israel and the United States

 In 1966, Virasoro left Argentina after La Noche de los Bastones Largos, a violent dislodging of students and teachers from UBA who opposed the military government of Argentinian General Juan Carlos Onganía.
 The military dictatorship of Onganía would last from 1966 to 1970.
 After leaving Argentina, Virasoro worked as a postdoctoral researcher at the Weizmann Institute of Science in Rehovot, Israel until 1968.
 He then worked at the University of Wisconsin-Madison (UW-M) in the United States until 1969.
-After his time at UW-M, Virsasoro spent another year as a postdoc in the United States at the University of California, Berkeley.
+After his time at UW-M, Virasoro spent another year as a postdoc in the United States at the University of California, Berkeley.